Is the Economy Rebounding? - The Tennessee Tribune

 The August Employment Situation report has more good news than bad.
 It indicates that for the fourth month in a row, things are improving.
 But this improvement is not enough, and it could be much better if our legislators would offer some assistance, especially to those at the bottom.

-Even though 45 has made the economy his issue, repeatedly proclaiming that he created “the best economy in the world” until COVID, his inability to grasp the many ways that COVID will continue to plague the economy raises issues about his sagacity and discernment.
+Even though 45 has made the economy his issue, repeatedly proclaiming that he created “the best economy in the world” until COVID-19, his inability to grasp the many ways that COVID -19 will continue to plague the economy raises issues about his sagacity and discernment.

 Don’t celebrate the rebound yet.
 Don’t stop the pressure either.
 The Senate must pass the HEROES Act or face the consequences.
 If we want economic recovery AND economic justice, we must vote.